 With very few exceptions, NeSI does not hold software licences of its own.
 If you wish to use any of the proprietary software installed on the NeSI cluster, you, or more likely your institution or department, will need to have an appropriate licence.

 The most common method of licence control is using 'floating' network licences hosted on an external server.
-In order for a user on a NeSI cluster to check out a licence, the address of that server must be known, and a firewall exception made for NeSI IP addresses.
+In order for a user on a NeSI cluster to check out a licence, the address of that server must be known, and a firewall exception made for NeSI IP addresses (see below).

 NeSI's public-facing IP addresses are:

 188.8.131.52 184.108.40.206 220.127.116.11 18.104.22.168

 A list of already established licence server connections can be found in the NeSI support documentation for the relevant software.
 Provided you are a member of the listed institution or faculty you should be able to use the software without any set-up.

 If you believe you should have access to a licence but do not, or would like to organise remote use of your institution's licence, please email NeSI Support and cc: your own IT services.

 You are welcome to make your own licence arrangements, if your institution doesn't have a licence or you need to access extra features of the software that aren't included in your institution's default package.
 This may involve you setting up an additional licence server at your institution, or on a personal machine.
 Your licence server must run on a computer that has a static IP address and is visible on the public internet.
 Setting up your computer in this way and securing it is beyond the scope of this article, but will involve talking to your institution's IT department or to your internet service provider (ISP).

 An alternative to licence servers, used by some programs, is a licence file that contains a code issued to that user or group during the registration process.

 This approach is simpler for us to set up, as there is no need to communicate with a remote licence server.
 However, the onus is on the licensee to provide us with a copy of the licence file.
 Generally this will be done during installation of the software.